 Well-managed vehicle maintenance programs are extremely important in any business that operates motor vehicles.
 Reduced operational costs, reduced accidents from vehicle defects, and improved public opinion are direct benefits of a well-implemented maintenance policy.

-All successful maintenance programs depend on the support of top management and effective communication.
-Drivers, maintenance personnel, and supervisors must be held accountable for the condition of vehicles, and clear lines of communication need to be established between them.
-Periodic review of a company's existing maintenance program, and the degree to which it is being carried out on a daily basis, will help management determine if any program modifications are necessary.
+Successful maintenance programs depend on the support of top management and effective communication.
+Drivers, maintenance personnel and supervisors must be held accountable for the condition of vehicles, and clear lines of communication need to be established between them.
+Periodic review of a company’s existing maintenance program, and the degree to which it is being carried out on a daily basis, will help management determine if any program modifications are necessary.

 When a company performs its own maintenance, adequate facilities and equipment must be provided, as well as ongoing training of mechanics to keep them abreast of changes in equipment and repair procedures.
 Companies using vendors for vehicle maintenance want to assure that they are qualified to perform the work and are reputable.
 When vehicles are leased, it must be clearly stated who is responsible for providing maintenance.
 The schedule for performing vehicle maintenance must be detailed and performed accordingly.

 While an effective maintenance program will afford efficient scheduling of vehicle service, it is important to have procedures in place in the event of vehicle breakdown or discovery of a serious vehicle defect.
 A vehicle with a known safety defect must never be allowed on the road until repairs have been completed.
 Placing an out-of-service tag or similar identifier on the vehicle can help to highlight that the vehicle is unavailable for use.